Nebukam/PCGExtendedToolkit/_sources/doc-filter-ecosystem/index.md

 > PCGEx comes with its own filter ecosystem, that is used by a lot of nodes to check if specific conditions or requirements are met on a node in order to process it.
 It also has two standalone, very powerful nodes that lets you combine any number of filters in the same spot.
 {: .infos-hl }

-PCGEx' filter system is slightly slower than the regular filters but saves a LOT of the extra nodes that would be required to achieve the same results.
+PCGEx' filter system can be slightly slower than the regular filters but saves a LOT of the extra nodes that would be required to achieve the same results.

 ---
 ## Filtering Nodes